 Meeting an unmet need

-Sexual health is an important part of health and well being, and often an important part of close and sustaining relationships.
+Sexual health is an important part of health and well-being and often an important part of close and sustaining relationships.
 But education and treatment to support healthy sexuality is difficult for many women to find.
 The little help that is available is often for young, heterosexual women with no illnesses or disabilities.
 That leaves a lot of the population behind.

 “All women should have the opportunity to address sexual health concerns as part of their health care,” said Dr. Saketh R. Guntupalli, associate professor and director of the Division of Gynecologic Oncology.
 “Especially for women with cancer or other illness that affects their sexual lives, a service like this improves the quality of their care.”

 Unproven therapies are filling the vacuum of sexual health services for women.
-For example, a number of “testosterone clinics” have recently popped up in Denver, claiming to help women address sexual problems with the use of testosterone pellets.
+For example, a number of “testosterone clinics” have popped up in Denver, claiming to help women address sexual problems with the use of testosterone pellets.
 This treatment is not FDA approved and can even be harmful.
 “Women need a source of reliable information and sound treatments rather than unproven or dangerous therapies.
 We sometimes have to manage the fallout from these ‘treatments’ and then address the issues with approved, safe and evidence-based approaches,” Pettigrew said.

 How the service works

 The Women’s Sexual Health Consultation Service is primarily offered one day each month at the CU Advanced Reproductive Medicine office in the Stapleton neighborhood of Denver.
 Services are also offered at the OB-GYN clinic at the Anschutz Outpatient Pavilion and the Department of Psychiatry’s Women’s Behavioral Health and Wellness Outpatient Program.
-Given the popularity of the service, the team is hoping to expand hours and availability in the upcoming year.

 The service addresses a range of concerns like difficulty with orgasm, changes due to aging, or medical conditions that have made sexual relationships difficult.
 The evidence shows that for sexual health, it is best to treat physical, psychological and relational concerns together.
 The service is interdisciplinary; medical and psychological clinicians work together in an integrated setting to provide a range of services including sexual education, medical treatment of gynecological conditions, medications, physical therapy, and sex therapy for individuals or couples.